 4. The key insight – Great content is always built on a crystal of insight.
 For a piece like Follow the Frog (one of my favourites), the insight is, “When confronted with a huge, global problem people tend to get paralyzed”.
 The film addresses this feeling directly and argues it’s not only okay to do something small, it’s actually the best option.
 Does your brief have a crystal of insight?

 5. A world view – No content is an island.
 It exists in a marketplace that’s always changing.
-Your content has to emerge from a clear and compelling world view that you tell your audience explicitly or implicitly.
-It’s the specific market dynamics that create the urgency for the course of action you’re advocating.
+Your content has to emerge from a clear and compelling world view.
+That’s usually a big, specific change in the world that creates urgency for the thing you’re advocating.
 So nail that world view in the brief.

 6. A story arc – The best content often tells a story.
 Maybe not a ‘Once upon a time’ story, but a narrative with a beginning that leads inevitably to a middle which steers you right to the end.
 Don’t leave your story arc to chance.
 Outline it in the brief.

-For Sprint Business, this slideshare told the story of how technology has hijacked business, sucking away valuable resources – and how companies can overcome this challenge.
-Very much a 3-act story structure:
+For Sprint Business, we created content that told the story of how technology has hijacked business, sucking away valuable resources – and how companies can overcome this challenge.
+Very much a 3-act story structure.